flipp-oss/sigurd/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/flipp-oss/deimos .
+Bug reports and pull requests are welcome on GitHub at https://github.com/flipp-oss/sigurd .

-We have more information on the [internal architecture](docs/ARCHITECTURE.md) of Deimos for contributors!

 ### Linting

-Deimos uses Rubocop to lint the code.
+Sigurd uses Rubocop to lint the code.
 Please run Rubocop on your code before submitting a PR.

 ---